GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Area of Operation**

-The Area of Operations (AO) for the 3rd Battalion roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and east to the South Carolina border.
+The Area of Operation for the 3rd Battalion roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and east to the South Carolina border.
 The 3rd Battalion also routinely augments other 1BDE battalions in their mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.

 **When We Train**